{ "expirationDate": "2026-05-31T00:00:00.000Z", "publishDate": "2026-05-04T12:00:00.000Z" }

 Extend provisionally Certification authority extended for an additional defined period with continued evaluation.
 If evidence is mixed β€” promising on some dimensions, requiring adjustment or further data on others.

 Adopt permanently Certification authority becomes an ongoing CAF function.
 Permanent fee structures established.
 Permanent governance committees stood up.
 Strategic positioning communicated externally to members, regulators, and the broader trade community.
-If pilot evidence supports the strategic case in this briefing β€” measurable member value, sustainable revenue, successful operation of the role, governance hygiene maintained throughout.
+If pilot evidence supports the strategic case in this briefing β€” measurable member value, members renewing and expanding, successful operation of the role, governance hygiene maintained throughout.

 Proposed evaluation criteria for the post-pilot vote: